 Town Clock CDC holds an annual fundraising & advocacy event, called Being Brave.
 It is inspirational and is designed to honor and support women who bravely pursue safety, wholeness, and affordable housing.
-This year, Being Brave: An Evening Honoring Survivors, is scheduled for Thursday, October 27th at the Hyatt Hotel in New Brunswick.
-The VIP Reception starts at 5:30 pm.
-The dinner & awards program begins at 6:30 pm.

 All proceeds help to support the programming offered to our eleven resident survivor families living at Dina's Dwellings and the Barbara Littman House.